RillingDev/rilling.dev/02.about/about.md

 I am proficient in most web languages but focus on frontend, especially JavaScript.

-I have more than 6 years of experience with programming, with most time spent in web development with either classic websites, webapps and backend or writing open source libraries.
-In addition to that, I'm also proficient at handling Adobe Photoshop and Illustrator for designing mockups and logos, or optimising images for the web.
+I have more than 6 years of experience with programming, with most time spent in web development with either classic websites, web-apps and back-end or writing open source libraries.
+In addition to that, I'm also proficient at handling Adobe Photoshop and Illustrator for designing mockups and logos, or optimizing images for the web.

 I can also handle administrating most popular CMS, while having development experience with WordPress and Grav.
 While I never went to University, I have good knowledge of computer science and related sciences.